Recycle to Read Textiles

 What are Book Voucher Codes?

-Schools eligible to participate in Recycle to Read collections this academic year 2023-24 can get book voucher codes.
+Schools eligible to participate in Recycle to Read collections can sign up and get book voucher codes.
 Book voucher codes can be used as discount vouchers or credit vouchers to purchase discounted books from the Recycle to Read catalogue managed by Harper Collins.
 The Recycle to Read catalogue contains a wide range of fiction and non-fiction book titles suitable for early years up to 11 years (catering for nursery, primary and junior schools).

 Voucher codes are issued in increments of £5 (£5,10,15,20,25 etc.) up to £100 after which codes are issued in multiples of £100 (£100,200,300 etc.).
 The minimum voucher value is £5.
 An additional £2.95 is deducted per voucher issued to cover P&P for each order placed using a book voucher.
 For example, if a school has earned 12,500 Recycling Reward Points (£125) a minimum of 2 vouchers would be issued and 2x £2.95 removed (£5.90) leaving a total of £119.10.
 This will be rounded down to the nearest £5 (£115), Therefore, a £100 voucher and a £15 voucher will be issued.